Work in progress (pun intended)

-Can it be just coincidence that the biblical Hebrews were called to worship the same god that was worshipped by the Canaanites at the same time that they were settling in the Canaanites’ land?
+Can it be just coincidence that the biblical Hebrews were called to worship the same god that was worshipped by the Canaanites at the very same time that they were settling among the Canaanites?
 Does not the depiction of the Hebrews receiving a new land and adopting its high god as their own, being blessed by a Canaanite king-priest in this god’s name, making offerings and altars to that god while putting away foreign deities, all suggest that the Hebrews were making a henotheistic transition from the gods of their former homeland to the local supreme deity?

 – 4 –

-Whereas two common Hebrew names for the biblical God of Abraham are the singular “el” and the plural “elohim,” suggesting that the Hebrews of that time recognized the Canaanite high god El and his pantheon of lesser deities (see DR-1 to DR-3), it would seem to follow that Yahweh/Jehovah, the biblical God of Moses who later was hostile to the Canaanite deities, must have been a new or rival god, assimilating El and competing for the Hebrews’ exclusive loyalty.
-Accordingly, historical and archaeological experts have concluded that biblical monotheism was preceded by a transitional stage of Yahweh monolatry, or the exclusive worship of Yahweh combined with a continuing belief in the existence of other gods.
-Following are apparent vestiges of this mythology, based on the Hebrews’ assimilative and competitive acknowledgment of other gods, found in books of the Bible attributed to Moses:
+Whereas two common Hebrew names for the biblical God of Abraham are the singular “el” and the plural “elohim,” suggesting that the early Hebrews recognized the Canaanite high god El and his pantheon of lesser deities (see DR-1 to DR-3), it would seem to follow that Yahweh/Jehovah, the biblical God of Moses who later was hostile to the Canaanite deities, must have been a new or rival god, assimilating El and competing for Hebrews’ exclusive loyalty.
+Accordingly, historical and archaeological experts have concluded that biblical monotheism was preceded by a transitional stage of Yahweh monolatry, or the exclusive worship of Yahweh combined with a belief in the existence of other gods.
+Following are what appear to be vestiges of this assimilative and competitive mythology, found in books of the Bible attributed to Moses: